kento-mc/poi-react-app/README.md

-# Project - Points of Interest (POI) ReactJS app.
+# Project - Points of Interest (POI) ReactJS app

 Name: Kent Chadwick

-## Overview.
+## Overview

 This is the third iteration of an application that allows users to add and view various points of interest, as developed in the web development and enterprise web modules of the WIT HDIP course.
-The [first iteration](https://github.com/kento-mc/poi-app) was a server-rendered web app, built with hapi.js.
+The [first iteration](https://github.com/kento-mc/poi-app) was a server-rendered web app, built with hapi.js and a MongoDB Atlas database.
 The [second iteration] (https://github.com/kento-mc/poi-app) was an extension of the first, with a client SPA built with Aurelia, consuming an API built on top of the original hapi.js backend.

-This iteration is a React web app, fully rebuilt and implementing some additioanl features, and consuming the same API on the hapi.js backend.
+This third iteration is a React web app, fully rebuilt and implementing some additioanl features, consuming the same API served by the hapi.js backend.
 It includes the following features:

  + User signup
  + User login/authentication